twilio/twilio-go/rest/numbers/v1/docs/PortingPortabilityPhoneNumberApi.md

-Allows to check if a single phone number can be ported to Twilio or not.
+Check if a single phone number can be ported to Twilio

 ### Path Parameters